fzxy002763/SimWiFi/README.md

 # SimWiFi
-A simple pure Wi-Fi MAC Layer Simulator.
+The one-cell simulation of Wi-Fi network.